-Snakes or active contour models have proven to be very effective tools for image segmentation.
-An active contour model is essentially a curve that evolves from an initial position towards the boundary of an object in such a way as to minimize some energy functional.
-The popularity of this semi-automatic approach may be attributed to its ability to aid the segmentation process with a-priori knowledge and user interaction.
+S NAKES or active contour models have proven to be very effective tools for image segmentation.
+An active contour model is essentially a curve that evolves from an initial position toward the boundary of an object in such a way as to minimize some energy functional.
+The popularity of this semiautomatic approach may be attributed to its ability to aid the segmentation process with a priori knowledge and user interaction.

-Extensive research in this area have resulted in many snake variants [1], [2]; these are distinguished mainly by the type of curve representation used and the choice of the image energy term.
-The popular curve representation schemes in the snake literature are
+Extensive research in this area has resulted in many snake variants [1], [2]; these are distinguished mainly by the type of curve representation used and the choice of the image energy term.
+The popular curve representation schemes in the snake literature are as follows:

-• Point-based snakes, where the curve is an ordered collection of discrete points (also termed as snaxels) [3]-[5].
+- point-based snakes, where the curve is an ordered collection of discrete points (also termed as snaxels) [3]-[5]; - parametric snakes, where the curve is described continuously in a parametric form, using basis functions such as B-splines [6]-[9], Fourier exponentials [10], [11], etc.;